JunweiZheng93/PCT/README.md

   api_key: your api key here  # your wandb api key
   entity: kit-ies  # the place to save your runs. can be your wandb username or team name
   project: pct  # the name of your project
+  name: my_experiment  # the name of your run
 ```